Existence of Equilibria in Large Competitive Markets with Bads, Production and Comprehensive Externalities: Introduction

 \section{Introduction}

-The General Equilibrium (GE) model is the benchmark for perfect competition.
-The measure-theoretic GE model introduced by Aumann (1964) and Vind (1964) justifies price-taking behavior: each consumer is negligible and thus unable to exercise market power to influence prices.\footnote{\citet{roberts76} showed that the demand of each consumer has some impact on the price formation as long as there are finitely many consumers.} Hara (2005) demonstrated that when bads are present, this canonical model fails its most basic consistency test.
-He shows that in a measure-theoretic exchange economy with bads, non-free-disposal equilibria may not exist because the candidate equilibrium allocation involves nonintegrable consumption of bads.
-Moreover, in finite approximations, the non-free-disposal equilibrium allocations of bads may not be uniformly integrable, i.e. an asymptotically negligible group of agents may end up absorbing a nonneglible portion of the bads.\footnote{\citet{ha05} explicitly singles out \citet{ma91ecma} on the failure of uniform integrability in sequences of core allocations with nonmonotonic preferences. } The continuum model cannot, as it stands, accommodate bads.
+The Measure-theoretic General Equilibrium (MGE)\footnote{In this paper, we use the acronym MGE to refer to General Equilibrium models with a measure space of consumers, including exchange and production economies, with or without bads and externalities.} model introduced by \citet{au64} and \citet{vind64} is the canonical benchmark for large competitive markets.\footnote{Nonstandard analysis provides an alternative formulation of large competitive economies.
+In particular, hyperfinite economies offer an important advantage, allowing consideration of allocations that are {\em not} integrable with respect to the underlying population measure, as in \cref{hypereqexist}.
+See \citet{br72-ns}, \citet{ali74}, \citet{nsexchange} and the survey article \citet{an91}.} Its central economic appeal is that each consumer is negligible and therefore takes prices as given, providing the standard justification for consumer price-taking behavior.
+A natural question is whether this benchmark remains internally consistent once one incorporates economically important features associated with bads, i.e. undesirable commodities. \citet{ha05} shows that the standard measure-theoretic exchange model fails this test: when bads are present, non-free-disposal equilibrium may fail to exist because candidate equilibrium allocations involve nonintegrable consumption of bads.\footnote{Moreover, in finite approximations the corresponding equilibrium allocations need not be uniformly integrable, so that an asymptotically negligible group of agents absorbs a nonnegligible share of the bads.
+Hara explicitly singles out \citet{ma91ecma} on the failure of uniform integrability in sequences of core allocations with nonmonotonic preferences. } Thus, the standard continuum model cannot, as it stands, accommodate bads.

-This paper closes the critical gap revealed by Hara.
-We establish the existence of equilibrium in measure-theoretic production economies with bads and comprehensive externalities, dispensing with two long-standing assumptions of the literature: monotonic preferences and free disposal in production.
-Both assumptions are incompatible with the control of bads.\footnote{The assumptions of monotonic preferences, free disposal in production, and free disposal in equilibrium, have been relaxed in finite economies.
-See \citet{Mck59, McKenzie81}, \citet{Hart75}, \citet{sh76}, \citet{Berg76}, \citet{ga79}, \citet{pole93}, and others.}
+This paper establishes the first existence theorem for an MGE model that simultaneously incorporates bads, production, and comprehensive externalities.
+These three features belong together economically.
+Bads that matter in applications are typically generated as byproducts of production rather than from endowments, and the relevant social harms arise through external effects on agents.
+A competitive model that takes the control of bads seriously must therefore allow for production-generated bads, externalities, and non-free-disposal equilibrium.
+We show that equilibrium existence can be restored once the MGE model is formulated in a way that respects these economic considerations.